 Then there are three pre-requisites:

 - A primary connection must be available for attaching the smartphone and the SM-DP+.
-Basically, SM-DP+ is a platform that stores digital eSIM profiles.
+SM-DP+ is a platform that stores digital eSIM profiles.
 The primary connection can be based on Wi-Fi or an eSIM bootstrap profile provided by the OEM.

 - The OEM vendor must embed the LPA (Local Profile Assistant) in the device OS: it is an application that allows the eSIM profile download to the eUICC and local profile management on the device by the end-user (i.e., QR code scanning).

 - The mobile operator must equip its points of sale with printers to stamp the QR code or provide physical paper activation vouchers to its users (see below the example of StarHub in Singapore).
-In both cases, there is a risk of loss or theft of the QR code.
+There is a risk of loss or theft of the QR code in both cases.

 StarHub eSIM activation voucher for Samsung Gear S3 4G Smartwatch

 There are three more things to remember:

 - This voucher activation method is widely used for most launches of eSIM-enabled consumer devices, such as Samsung's Gear S2 3G smartwatch, e.g., TIM Italy, Orange France.
-Interestingly Apple's latest 2018 generation eSIM-compliant iPhones also rely on QR code.
+Interestingly Apple's latest 2018 generation eSIM-compliant iPhones also rely on QR codes.

 QR code scanning step during the subscription activation process for Samsung Gear S2 Smartwatch.

 - This option is suitable for open-market devices only, i.e., devices sold independently from a mobile subscription.

 Operators can alternatively sell a mobile subscription with an operator-branded handset.

-This makes adoption and activation of eSIM technology simpler thanks to excellent customer experience.
+This makes the adoption and activation of eSIM technology more straightforward, thanks to an excellent customer experience.

 However, mobile operators need to work closely with OEMs to customize the devices to their network.